Earthunes/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that creates a directory within a directory
+Move file from directory to directory